 Cut Settings for Silhouette Cameo 3

-Updated cut settings–I created a new custom setting for my stencil materials that works well for me.
+Updated cut settings–I created a new custom setting for my 005 stencil material that works well for me.
 Try it.
 If it doesn’t work, check your blade to make sure it is sharp.
 If that doesn’t work, make adjustments to the depth of the blade accordingly.
+The 007 material will not cut on my Cameo.
+I have tried every blade and every setting possible.
+It was frustrating to keep trying so I gave up.
+Some people say their Cameo will cut it, but mine will not.
+It just does not have the cut pressure/force to slice through it.
+Give it a try on your Cameo though.
+I always tease and say that my Cameo was made on a late Friday afternoon.

 Clear Dura-Lar .005 material thickness